The unsung heroes – support for the growing number of unpaid carers

 Carers Trust provides essential services that help unpaid carers who are supporting a family, a friend, a family member, husband, wife or partner on an ongoing, regular basis.
-We talk to Giles Meyer, Chief Executive of Carers Trust about the challenges carers face, the barriers to accessing support and how early intervention is a key way to ensure that carers get the help they need to keep healthy and connected themselves.
+They spoke to Elder about the challenges carers face, the barriers to accessing support and how early intervention is a key way to ensure that carers get the help they need to keep healthy and connected themselves.

 What role does Carers Trust play for the UK’s vast army of unpaid carers?

-Carers Trust is the largest provider of comprehensive carer services in the UK, and we do that through a network of 147 local carers’ organisations.
+Carers Trust is the largest provider of comprehensive carer services in the UK, and we do that through a network of over 100 local carers’ organisations.

-Through that, we reach over 500,000 carers per year of all ages from young carers to very elderly carers with a range of services.
-The last time we did a survey, the youngest person we supported was six, and the oldest was 102, so the breadth is vast.
+Through that, we reach over 1 million carers of all ages from young carers to very elderly carers with a range of services.
+We’ve supported people from the age of six, to 102, so the breadth is vast.

 On a local basis, we provide information, advice and support for carers, and also respite care opportunities, to make sure that carers can have a break from their caring roles.